What is human subjects research?

 If you are submitting a grant proposal to an external funding source that involves human participant research, please call the Grants Development Director immediately at (585) 395-5118.

 Who reviews proposals?

 The College has authorized the IRB to review and approve human participant research.
-The IRB is a campus-wide committee made up of faculty members from several different departments, as well as at least one representative from the community.
-Staff support is provided by the IRB Coordinator through the Grants Development Office.
-Please note that the IRB Coordinator must review all proposals before they are sent out to IRB members.
-Attentive to accuracy and detail in your proposal will significantly expedite the process.
+The IRB is a campus-wide committee made up of faculty members from a range of academic departments as well as at least one representative from the community.
+Staff support is provided by the IRB Compliance Officer through the Grants Development Office.
+Please note that the IRB Compliance Officer must do an initial review of all proposals before they are sent out to IRB members.
+Attentiveness to accuracy and detail in your proposal will significantly expedite the process.

 The review process focuses on the procedures affecting the rights and welfare of human participants, including issues of risks to participants, informed consent, voluntary participation, equitable selection of participants, and maintaining confidentiality.
 These are based upon federal regulations.

 Federal regulations require additional safeguards for research involving prisoners because of the constraints of incarceration may affect the prisoners' ability to make a truly voluntary and uncoerced decision to participate.
-(Federal regulation 45 CFR 46 Subpart C).
-All research involving prisoners requires a Category 3 (full) review.
+All research involving prisoners requires a full board review.

 Federal regulations define a "prisoner" as "... any individual involuntarily confined or detained in a penal institution.
 The term is intended to encompass individuals sentenced to such an institution under a criminal or civil statute.
 Individuals detained in other facilities by virtue of statutes or commitment procedures which provide alternatives to criminal prosecution or incarceration in a penal institution, and individuals detained pending arraignment, trial or sentencing."